-If you've completed our online application form and received confirmation from us that you've been accepted in principle, your local agent will be in touch to finalise your application.
+If you've completed our online application form and received confirmation from us that you’ve been accepted in principle, your local Customer Support Associate will be in touch to finalise your application.

 As part of this, we conduct an affordability assessment – which we do for every new loan, even with existing customers.

 Why is an affordability assessment important?

 We conduct affordability assessments because we are a responsible lender.
 It's important for us so that we ensure the loan is manageable for you and to help you avoid running into difficulties.

 For each loan application, we will attempt to verify your stated income with a credit reference agency, but if this is not possible, you will need to provide supporting documents.
 We need to make sure that your loan is affordable, not just today, but for the full term of the loan.